Current Students - Graduate

 - A baccalaureate degree in the field or in a closely allied field of science or mathematics.

 - A minimum undergraduate grade-point average in engineering, science, and mathematics courses of 3.0 on a 4.0 scale.

 - A minimum of three letters of strong support from former teachers or supervisors.

-- A minimum combined score of 1100 on the GRE.
+- A minimum score of 155 (700) on the quantitative portion of the GRE.

 - For Chemical and Biomolecular Engineering applicants, the scholastic index of 3.0 in the major field is computed from the previous undergraduate work.

 We encourage candidates with research experience (undergraduate as well as industrial), as well as those with practical industrial experience after the baccalaureate degree to apply.